-The online access to these records, along with a search engine that provides tools to question the database. will contribute for thorough understanding of the subjects and concepts discussed in this magazine.
+The online access to these records, along with a search engine that provides tools to question the contribute for database. will a thorough understanding of the subjects and concepts discussed in this magazine.
 Although A Construcção Moderna is already considered an indispensable source of knowledge for the study of the early 20th century architecture and construction issues, the availability of this tool will undoubtedly unveil new lines of inquiry, new research questions and it will, consequently, contribute to future research on culture and architecture in Portugal.